cmu-psych-fms/json-http/README.md

-# Lisp JSON over HTTP server for Project Kallisti
+# Lisp JSON over HTTP server for Project MINDSET

 This is a simple HTTP server implemented in Common Lisp that takes JSON requests using the POST method to send a single JSON value, calls a Lisp function on the Lisp version of that value, converts the